0xRick/0xRick.github.io/_posts/2019-8-17-helpline.md

 <br>
 <br>
 ![](/images/hackthebox/helpline/6.png)
-#### luckily there was another [user enumeration vulnerability](https://www.exploit-db.com/exploits/35891) which I could exploit as `guest`.
+<br> luckily there was another [user enumeration vulnerability](https://www.exploit-db.com/exploits/35891) which I could exploit as `guest`.
 ![](/images/hackthebox/helpline/7.png)
 <br>
 <br>
 ![](/images/hackthebox/helpline/8.png)
-#### Before using `wfuzz` with a long wordlist I tried some common usernames first, `administrator` was an existing user :
+<br> Before using `wfuzz` with a long wordlist I tried some common usernames first, `administrator` was an existing user :
 ![](/images/hackthebox/helpline/9.png)
-#### To exploit the authentication bypass vulnerability we have to login as `guest`, then navigate to `/mc` and logout.
+<br> To exploit the authentication bypass vulnerability we have to login as `guest`, then navigate to `/mc` and logout.
 After that we will login as `administrator`  by using `administrator` as username and password then return to the index page again and we will be redirected to the dashboard as `administrator`.
 ![](/images/hackthebox/helpline/10.png)
 <br>
 <br>